MISP/misp-book/using-the-system/README.md

 The most general use-cases for sharing groups are creating re-usable topical subgroups in MISP that share events or for ad-hoc sharing scenarios (such as several organisations involved in a specific incident wanting to work together).
 Generally sharing groups add a level of complexity for the users involved as well as a performance overhead on the data marked with it.

-As a best-practice recommendation, using traditional distribution methods is prefered unless they cannot cover the given use-case.
+As a best-practice recommendation, using traditional distribution methods is preferred unless they cannot cover the given use-case.
 Also, whilst sharing groups can be assigned to both events and attributes, it is highly recommended to use the special "inherit" distribution setting on attributes whenever the attribute's sharing group would match the event's.

 Sharing groups consist of the following elements, each of which has its own page in the sharing group creator/editor tool (accessed via the Global actions -> List Sharing Groups and Add Sharing Group functionalities):